vangundy/ModernRouter/ModernRouterLib/README.md

 - Case-Insensitive Matching: Route segments match regardless of case
 - Flexible Template Structure: Support for complex route patterns

+### Navigation Middleware Guards
+- Intercept and control navigation requests using middleware
+- Implement authentication, analytics, unsaved changes prompts, and more
+- Middleware are registered as services and executed in order
+- Each middleware can allow, redirect, or cancel navigation

 ## Architecture

 ModernRouter uses a component-based architecture with these key parts: